 The Transcendent One's theme is a Dark Reprise of The Nameless One's.

 Logic Bomb: If your charisma is high enough, you can convince Vhailor to finally pass on with one of these.
 It's also one of the many ways you can defeat the Transcendent One.

-Lord British Postulate: Averted.
+Lord British Postulate: Defied.
 You can't kill the Lady of Pain because A) she has no stats and B) she never appears outside of FMV cutscenes (this follows with the tabletop game's attempts to avert this trope when it comes to her.)